 Tonya Kidd-Beggs is a full-time mother of four, with two boys and twin girls to keep her busy.
 More than that, Tonya’s family play a significant role in her scent story: the twins inspired the brand name, that Tonya explains, ‘…pays tribute to the stories that shape our lives, from pain to beauty and from struggle to freedom.’

 Indeed, the birth of her children formed the creative catalyst she needed to make sense of her own life – Tonya herself having been born into the heart of of Northern Ireland’s ‘troubles’, and struggling to come to terms with thinking about the future curated each blend personally as a testament to the power of fragrance in her own life.

 Tonya’s own appreciation of fragrance began early.
 As she writes: ‘My grandmother’s pearl necklace hung on my tiny neck and I rubbed one of her furs across my cheek.
-It was laced with Chanel No.5.
+It was laced with her favourite perfume.
 I breathed in the scent of a woman I would never know.
 A courageous businessperson who paved the way for Northern Irish women to succeed in a male-dominated market place.’

 ‘She was my inspiration,’ continues Tonya.
 ‘I never met her, yet I knew her by the fragrance she wore.
 Even now, when I smell that perfume, I am reminded of feminine strength and dignity.
 This is the power of fragrance and the heart behind Stories: connection, to oneself, our past and the things we hope for looking forward.
 I designed a fragrance line to create space for this connection and as a testament to the stories that will emerge.’